nniens/api2csv-tellus/README.md

 Python script to extract all data from https://api.data.amsterdam.nl/tellus into 1 CSV file.
 This api can only be used if you are working in our organisation.
 It uses a grant, refresh and access token.
-The grant token is obtaint with the login page of https://atlas.amsterdam.nl.
+The grant token is obtained with the login page of https://atlas.amsterdam.nl.

 ### Install procedure ###